Examples of Restricted Data

 Where Can I Store Restricted Data?

-If you need to store restricted data in electronics format, FGCU recommends you do so in your departmental share folder, or cross group folder.
-If you store the electronic data anywhere else, such as your FGCU computer, or home computer you must make sure the data is encrypt.
+If you need to store restricted data in electronic format, FGCU recommends you do so in your departmental share folder, or cross group folder; otherwise, encrypt (refer to ITS KB > Encrypting files using 7-Zip).

 What about Cloud Storage, or Flash Drives?

-Other storage locations, such as cloud storage, or removable drives should not be used for restricted data.
-If this location is the only available location restricted data stored there has to be encrypted.
+Other storage locations, such as cloud storage or removable drives should not be used for restricted data.
+If this location is the only available location, restricted data stored there MUST be encrypted.

 I May Have Lost Some Data.
 What Do I Do?